10horizons/woocommerce-products-csv-compare/README.md

 ### A few things to note

 - The plugin assumes the CSV file you're comparing against has a header or column names (as it should!).
-- You could apply additional security measures like nonce etc. to improve security.
+- You should apply additional security measures like nonce etc. to improve security, as it is admittedly, not the focus when I wrote this as I was developing on a local machine.